vshmyhlo/baselines/README.md

-# Idiomatic implementations of common Neural Network algorithms in TensorFlow (work in progress)
+# Idiomatic implementations of common Neural Network architectures in TensorFlow (work in progress)

 ### TODO:
 * use channelwise dropout for models with dropout